-- 5.2.1 Capital schemes that are designated as Major Corporate Projects will be appraised and monitored by Programme Board. - 5.2.2 Major Corporate Projects will be subject to separate, individual approval by full Council, outside of the capital planning process. - 5.2.3 Not all Major Corporate Projects will be capital schemes, but it is likely that they will include at least an element of capital expenditure e.g., the acquisition of new wheeled bins as part of the alternate weekly Refuse and Recycling service that was introduced in recent years.
+- 5.2.1 Capital schemes that are designated as Major Corporate Projects will be appraised and monitored by Programme Board. - 5.2.2 Major Corporate Projects will either be subject to separate, individual approval by full Council, outside of the annual capital planning process, or specifically referenced in the routine quarterly capital monitoring reports to Council.

+5.2.3 Not all Major Corporate Projects will be capital schemes, but it is likely that they will include at least an element of capital expenditure - e.g., the acquisition of new wheeled bins as part of the alternate weekly Refuse and Recycling service that was introduced in recent years.